gregstoll/populationcenters/README.md

 - 1 county: 0.7 seconds
 - 2 counties: 372 seconds (6.2 minutes) - this is ~3x faster than the previous fastest non-parallel version!

+## Memoize squared distance between counties in a Vec<> (parallel)
+Per the note above, I wasn't able to run

+I also ran this on my desktop machine (an Intel 6 core i5-8600K at 3.6Ghz)
+- 1 county:
+- 2 counties:

 This was cool because I could see all my CPUs get pegged at 100% :-)

-## Memoize squared distance between counties in a Vec<> (parallel)

 TODO - desktop timing?